GGonnerman/CS4550_Compiler/README.md

   - 2 As a file:
     - Now you can run the ast printer like `python src/compiler/programs/ast_lister.py $'function hi(): integer 1'` and see the ast in text
     - Now you can run the ast dot printer like `python src/compiler/programs/ast_lister_dot.py $'function hi(): integer 1'` and see the ast as a dot program

+#### Running the symbol table printer

+- Activate the virtual environment
+  - This can be done by (from the root) running `source ./.venv/bin/activate`
+- Two options:
+  - 1 As a script:
+    - You can now run `klein_display_symbol_table $'function main(): integer 1'` and see the symbol table or any semantic errors
+  - 2 As a file:
+    - Now you can run the program validator against programs like `python src/compiler/programs/display_symbol_table.py $'function main(): integer 1'` and see the symbol table or any semantic errors

 #### Running Tests